Angelfish

 Typically 25-35cm (10-14in.) in length but can grow as big as 45cm (18in.).
 Black scales with yellow tips.
 Eye ringed in yellow.
 Juvenile: the rounded tail is bordered in yellow.

 The French Angelfish is found along the western Atlantic coast from as far north as New York and the Bahamas to Brazil in the south.
-They are also often sighted around the Caribbean's eastern islands such as the Antilles and Roatan.
-They have also been observed inhabiting the eastern Atlantic from around Ascension Island and St. Paul's Rocks.
-They are habitually seen at depths of between 2m/7ft and 100m/330ft and can grow up to 41cm/16in.
+They are also often sighted around the Caribbean’s eastern islands such as the Antilles and Roatan.
+Furthermore, they have also been observed inhabiting the eastern Atlantic from around Ascension Island and St. Paul’s Rocks.
+They are habitually seen at depths of between 2m/7ft and 100m/330ft.

 These angelfish are usually seen in pairs on shallow reefs swimming in close proximity to fan coral.
 They do feast on a relatively wide range of food including algae, bryozoans, zoantharians, alcyonacea and tunicates.
 However their main source of nutrition is sponges which constitute roughly 70% of the species’ diet but since sponges are plentiful, the fish are normally well fed.